-B. Maintenance • clarify, amend, existing agreement Management Agenda Item #1f) Maintenance Trade Time Off Based on the acceptance of A) above, and amending Management Agenda Item #1F, Maintenance Trade Time Off Item (g).
+, Agenda Item #1f) Maintenance Trade Time Off

+Based on the acceptance of A) above, and amending Management Agenda Item #1F, Maintenance Trade Time Off Item (g).

 The parties also agree that as of November 1st of each contract year, each employee will be provided with an individualized statement of their outstanding vacation and floaters he or she has remaining.
 Beginning December 1st of that contract year, unscheduled vacation and floaters will be scheduled by the Company.

-We are prepared to open the board for floaters and banked time to seven blocks in the week. i.e. Pipefitters example 6/3.
+We are prepared to open the board for floaters and banked time to seven blocks in the week, i.e. Pipefitters example 6/3.

-S Μ Т W Т F S (21) Available
+S M T W \[\] \[\] T F S (21) Available

 Stat Holidays will reduce the available blocks in the week as in the example below.
 Pipefitters

-December
+cemb

-S Μ Т W Т F S
+S М T W T F S

-24 25 26

-24 25 26 (21) Available
+24 24 25 25 26 (12) Available

-24 25 26
+24 25 26 (12) Available

--

-Local 76 Agenda Item #76-9 August 28th, 19 August 28th, 1998
+Local 76 Locker- :em # 76-9, August 28, 1998

-Re Re: Lockerroom

-2 lockers per person

-Re: Union Leave - Local
+Union Leave - Local